basharourabi/django_course/steps/Docker Course/Module-1-Docker-Install.md

-# mySQL Workbench (mySQL) Course - Module 1
+# Docker for Desktop (Docker) Course - Module 1
-This is my SQL course.
+This is my Docker course.
 I hope you like it.

 > These notes follow on from the README.md getting started instructions.
 ***
 ***

-## mysql WorkBench                                                   سطح العمل ل MYSQL ##
+## Docker for Desktop                                                  سطح العمل ل Docker ##
-To download workbench for mySQL
+To download Docker for Desktop
  Steps/Commands
 You should now have a directory called 'drf_course' in your development directory.
 This will be known as your 'root directory'.